Seven Viking

 2014-15: Rebuilt by Ulstein Verft.
 Designers from Ulstein joined the vessel on a week-long field trip, read their story here.

-In 2018, after five years at work, Seven Viking was converted into battery hybrid propulsion.
-The battery pack was delivered by Westcon and several service personnel from Ulstein were on board to adjust the switchboards and make changes to the power management and the ULSTEIN IAS?.
+In 2018, after five years of work, Seven Viking was converted into battery hybrid propulsion.
+Westcon delivered the battery pack, and several service personnel from Ulstein were on board to adjust the switchboards and make changes to the power management and the ULSTEIN IAS.

 9 May 2018: Subsea 7 announced a five-year IRM (Inspection, Repair, Maintenance) contract for Equinor, with options for extensions, on the Norwegian Continental Shelf.
 The contract involves the provision of a Life of Field support vessel.
 The Life of Field support vessel, complete with work class and observation class ROVs and a module handling support system, must be capable of performing standard inspections, light construction and scale squeeze operations, as well as module handling and Christmas tree installation.
 Offshore activities will begin in January 2019.